Iamadig/personal_website/index.md

 "I have no special talent.
 I am only passionately curious." - Albert Einstein

 In the past, I've led launch of DiDi in ANZ, scaled it to be the second largest rideshare company in the region.
 I have led commercial integration for one of the biggest CPG M&A deals in the world & founded one of the leading AI companies in data analytics for Greenfield exploration in mining.

+*Last updated: July 6, 2025*